DhruvamSharma/OneCode21Days/README.md

 ### What do we get?
 * We learn how to code 'Algorithms'.
-* We get a friend as a mentor.
+* We get a mentor as a friend.
 * We learn how to code with good practices.
 * It builds up the confidence towards Coding & Problem Solving, thus lowering all the related fears.
 * We will start to aim for bigger companies, thus bigger opportunities.